geminiyellow/globalize/doc/hello-world/README.md

 <script src="../../../dist/globalize.js"></script>
 ```

-To load the I18n content (Unicode CLDR) needed for this demo, we use
+Before using Globalize, we need to feed in I18n content (Unicode CLDR).
+In
-`Globalize.load()` and pass as first argument the content, which is an embedded
+order to do so, we use `Globalize.load()` and pass the content as the first
-static JSON in this case.
+argument.
+In this demo, we use embedded static JSON.
+So, no extra step is
+required.

 ```javascript
 Globalize.load( ... );
 ```

-Then, we set our default locale to `en`.
+Then, we set `en` as our default locale.

 ```javascript
 Globalize.locale( "en" );
 ```

-And, run some Globalize functions...
-Open your JavaScript console to see the output.
+We run some Globalize functions.
+Open your JavaScript console to see the
+output...